Cat. 3 Hurricane Ian batters Cuba as it heads toward Tampa Bay

 According to the NHC, water could reach the following heights above ground in the following areas:

+- Middle of Longboat Key to Bonita Beach, including Charlotte Harbor (8 to 12 feet)

-- Anclote River to Middle of Longboat Key, including Tampa Bay —5-10 ft
+- Anclote River to Middle of Longboat Key, including Tampa Bay (5 to10 feet)

-- Flagler/Volusia County Line to Altamaha Sound including St. Johns River — 2-4 ft
+- Flagler/Volusia County Line to Altamaha Sound including St. Johns River (2 to 4 feet)

-- East Cape Sable to Card Sound Bridge, including Florida Bay — 2-4 ft
+- East Cape Sable to Card Sound Bridge, including Florida Bay (2 to 4 feet)

-Here is a summary of watches and warnings in effect as of 8 a.m.
+Here is a list of watches and warnings in effect as of 11 a.m.
 Tuesday.

 A Hurricane Warning is in effect for: